riceissa/issarice.com/wiki/malaria-notes.md

 > no one has been able to develop a general model that can predict well when an
 > epidemic is likely to occur.

+p 156:

+> The details are provided by Yakob, Dunning and Yan (2011).
+They conclude that
+> the most effective strategy is to treat as many houses as possible with bed
+> nets and the remainder with IRS.
+It is not recommended to use both together.
+> They act antagonistically.
+This recommendation comes after a rigorous testing
+> experience of treating houses with combinations of IRS and INT in a
+> controlled setting.
+Hopefully WHO and country officials will take note.
+It is
+> also interesting to note that IRS has not been used in any of the countries
+> with an epidemic of malaria as judged by the number of cases or deaths per
+> annum.

 # Malaria FAQs

 * [CDC's malaria FAQ](https://www.cdc.gov/Malaria/about/faqs.html)